nmshd/documentation/_docs_integrate/request-one-time-consent-of-peer.md

 ## Examples of consents {#consentrequestitem-examples}

+There are many situations in which an Identity needs or wants the one-time consent of one of its peers.
+The corresponding text that the peer should agree to is contained within the `consent` property of a [ConsentRequestItem]({% link _docs_integrate/data-model-overview.md %}#consentrequestitem), for example:

 - "I hereby confirm the login to the website."
-- "I confirm my presence in the course."
+- "I confirm my attendance at the course."

-Please do not use the ConsentRequestItem to submit tons of text to the peer Identity.
-It is meant to be a short consent or summary the user agrees to.
-Please move longer text to external websites.
-The ConsentRequestItem is also not meant for contractual agreements.
-{: .notice--info}
+The `consent` property of a [ConsentRequestItem]({% link _docs_integrate/data-model-overview.md %}#consentrequestitem) is not intended to be used by an Identity to send tons of text to the peer.
+Instead, it should contain a brief summary of the issue, which the peer should agree to.
+Longer texts should be placed on external websites.
+A link to such a website can be specified in the optional `link` property of the ConsentRequestItem.
+Also note that the ConsentRequestItem should not be used for contractual agreements.

 ## Request for one-time consent